TohidEq/py-clock-maker/README.md

 ---

 **A minimal Python tool (with Tkinter + Pillow) for generating clock pointer images.
-It renders 61 pointer images (minute 0 → 60) with fully customizable configs such as size, shape, thickness, colors and more.**
+It renders 61 pointer images (00,01,02...60) with fully customizable configs such as size, shape, thickness, colors and more.**

 You can fully design your own hour, minute, and second pointers, then export them with a single click, ready to use in Eww or any other setup